sylviakinosian/spindle/README.md

-# HerbariumData
+# HerbAL: HERBarium dAta and Labels

+**currently under construction**

+This app is designed to aid herbarium staff and botanical collectors with a way to record data offline.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+Our app runs via a web browser; we recommend using the latest version of Chrome or Firefox.

 ## Development server